sourceduty/Sourceduty_OS/README.md

 #

 Quantive OS is an innovative Linux-based operating system tailored for users seeking enhanced functionality and unique features for a more intuitive and personalized experience.
-This development plan outlines the steps to implement its distinctive features, ensuring a robust and user-friendly OS.

 #
 ### Functionalities

+This development plan outlines the features to implement, ensuring a robust and user-friendly OS.

 ### Right-Click Format
 - Purpose: Integrate a "Convert to..." option in the file context menu to simplify file conversions.